 faculty, and students.
 The Staff Senate may review items of interest or concern brought to it by staff, administrators, faculty, and students.

-The Chancellor may veto any action of the Staff Senate within 30 days of receipt of the action.
-He may suspend the action for 30 days and seek Campus Council advice before taking action on the legislation.
+Except for matters referred to Campus Council, recommendations adopted through the Staff Senate shall be transmitted to the Chancellor with a specific request for the Chancellor’s review and favorable action.
+If the Chancellor declines to act favorably upon such a recommendation within two weeks of receiving it, the Staff Senate upon a majority vote, may refer the action to the Campus Council for review.
+The Campus Council, upon a three-fifths vote, may request that the President consider the matter.

-At its next regular or special meeting after the Chancellor has vetoed legislation of the Staff Senate, the Staff Senate may, by a vote of at least three-fifths of those present and voting with a quorum present, appeal the matter to the President of the University.
-In this event, if the issue is not resolved within 30 days, the President shall submit the matter to the Board of Trustees.
+If a resolution is not achieved on the recommendation within 30 days after the referral to the President, the President may submit the recommendation to the Board of Trustees for consideration.

-The Staff Senate may adopt amendments to Article V subject to approval of the Board of Trustees, provided, however, that such amendment may not alter those areas of sole jurisdiction reserved to the Faculty Senate or the Student Senate nor the procedures outlined in paragraph 3 above.
+The Staff Senate may recommend amendments to Article V by a three-fifths vote of those present and voting at a regular or special meeting, a quorum being present.
+Any proposed amendment shall be furnished to the Staff Senate Chair and made available for review by Staff Senate Membership at least seven days prior to the meeting.
+Any recommendation to amend these Articles shall not be voted upon at the same Staff Senate meeting at which the proposed amendment was presented.
+If such a proposal is amended by the Staff Senate, the amended proposal shall not be voted upon at the same meeting at which such proposal was amended.
+Once approved by Staff Senate, a recommended amendment shall be promptly forwarded to the Chancellor for review and approval.
+Once approved, the Chancellor shall transmit the proposed amended Articles to the President for review, approval, and transmission to the Board of Trustees.
+Upon review and approval by the Board of Trustees, the amended Article shall be adopted and shall supersede the existing structure. provided, however, that such amendment may not alter those subject matter areas within the purview of other governance bodies nor the procedures outlined in paragraph 3 above.

 B. Membership

-Each member of the Staff Senate shall be a member of the staff (as defined in Article VI, Section B) and shall be based in Fayetteville.
+Each member of the Staff Senate shall be a member of the staff (as defined in Article IV, Section B).

 The voting membership of the Staff Senate shall consist of the Chair, the Vice Chair, and such others as provided in by-laws adopted by the Staff Senate.

-The Associate Vice Chancellor for Administration and Human Resources shall be a non-voting member of the Staff Senate.
+The Associate Vice Chancellor for Human Resources shall be a non-voting member of the Staff Senate.

 C. Officers and Duties

-The officers of the Staff Senate shall be the Chair and the Vice Chair, each to be elected as provided in by-laws adopted by the Staff Senate.
+The officers of the Staff Senate shall be the Chair, the Vice Chair, and such others as provided in the by-laws adopted by the Staff Senate.
+Each shall be elected as provided in by-laws adopted by the Staff Senate.

 The Chair of the Staff Senate shall: